Requiem (Duruflé): Structure and scoring

 The work is for SATB choir with brief mezzo-soprano and baritone solos.
 It exists in three versions: one for organ alone (with obbligato solo for cello); one for organ with string orchestra and optional trumpets, harp, and timpani; and one for organ and full orchestra.

-Like Fauré in his Requiem, Duruflé's omits most of the liturgical Dies Irae, but sets its part Pie Jesu.
+Like Fauré in his Requiem, Duruflé's omits most of the liturgical Dies irae, using only the Pie Jesu.
 He includes Libera me and In Paradisum, from the burial service, again like Fauré, focused on calmness and a meditative character.
 The central movement, Pie Jesu, has the only solo for the mezzo-soprano.

 Instrumentation

 The full-orchestra version is scored for 3 flutes (2nd and 3rd doubling piccolo), 2 oboes (2nd doubling 2nd English horn), English horn, 2 clarinets, bass clarinet, 2 bassoons, 4 French horns, 3 trumpets, 3 trombones, tuba, timpani, cymbals, bass drum, tamtam, celesta, harp, organ, and strings (violins, violas, cellos, and double basses).

 The reduced-orchestra version is scored for 3 trumpets, timpani, harp, organ, and strings (violins, violas, cellos, and double basses).
 The organ part used in the reduced version is different from the organ part used in the version for choir and organ.